OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

       sequence, etc.

    *  Termination point roles.
-We are missing semantics for the common topology roles: primary, backup, hub, spoke
+We are missing semantics for the common topology roles: uni, i-nni,e-nni, primary, backup, hub, spoke,

+   *  Node roles.
+We are missing semantics for the common node
+      roles: access, core, metro

+   * Link roles.
+We are missing semantics for the common link
+     roles: uni, i-nni, e-nni

    *  Layers / Sublayers.
 We need further analysis to determine in network types are sufficient to support all scenarios for layers/ sublayers.
 The network types are more related to technologies so in the case that the same technology is used at different layers, we may need some additional information in the model.
       For further study.

    *  Tunnels and paths.
 We modelled tunnels and paths via {{!RFC8345}} but we lost some semantics that is in {{!RFC8795}} .

+   *  Node cross-connects.
+We did not need to model cross connect / connectivity metrices in the PoC.
+In the case it is needed,
+      {{!RFC8345}} does not provide the capability, semantics that is in {{!RFC8795}}.
+For further study.

    *  Supporting or underlay.
 We modelled all underlay relationships via supporting, further analysis is needed to determine pros and cons of this approach versus RFC8795 approach of using underlay topology.

 The following are the candidate approaches to address this limitation: